 - Construct/ repair any civil structures, watchmen rooms, water supply arrangements/electricity supply.

 Bio Security:- Bio-security measures should be in place to ensure no escape of the Tilapia fish or biological material from the farm/pond to the other water source.
-The following important bio-security measures should be taken care of safe Tilapia fish culture.
+The following important bio-security measures should be taken care of for safe Tilapia fish culture.

-- Outlet water from fish ponds must be screened and treated before released into drains/canals/rivers during culture practice or subsequent to harvesting in order to prevent the escape of fish eggs into natural water bodies.
+- Outlet water from fish ponds must be screened and treated before being released into drains/canals/rivers during culture practice or subsequent to harvesting in order to prevent the escape of fish eggs into natural water bodies.